pnxtech/umf/umf.md

 }
 ```

-The mid field is required to uniquely identify a message across multiple applications, services and replicated servers.
+The mid field is required to uniquely identify a message across multiple applications, services, and replicated servers.
 All programming environments support the use of UUIDs.

 * AS3: https://code.google.com/p/actionscript-uuid/
 * Python: import uuid